th0ma7/synology/README.md

 ```

 ## Current status
-Available patches makes both tuner detected by the kernel using the em28xx.ko updated driver.
-The lgdt3306 demodulator driver providing the dvb-frontend devices now works and has a few DEBUG messages output.
-It originally failed because I was also sharing the USB device with a Ubuntu VM running on-top.
+Available patches makes both tuner detected by the kernel using the `em28xx.ko` updated driver.
+The `lgdt3306a.ko` demodulator driver providing the dvb-frontend devices now works and has a few DEBUG messages output.
+It originally failed because I was also sharing the USB device with a Ubuntu VM running on-top and loading the kernel modules in the wrong order.

 Working:
-- em28xx: both tuners detected & firmware loading OK
+- `em28xx`: both tuners detected & firmware loading OK
-- lgdt3306a: now functional (as long as you don't try sharing the device with a VM ;)
+- `lgdt3306a`: now functional
+End result:
-- tvheadend: fully detects both tuners (as long as you don't run video station as well)
+- `tvheadend`: fully detects both tuners

 Work is based on the backporting of the following upstream kernel patches: